AliciaFalconCaro/DA-BesselApproachforContinuousMotorDetection/README.md

-# Cooperative Classification of Prolonged Movement from EEG for BCI without Feedback
+# Cooperative Identification of Prolonged Motor Movement from EEG for BCI without Feedback
 This repository contains the code used to recognise sequence of sub-gestures as well as complex fine movements (sub-gestures) from EEG-based continuous motor movement using the approach proposed in [1].

 The code provided here was tested on MATLAB2022b and makes use of an adaptation of the MVGC v1.3 Toolbox  [2] for the calculation of the Granger causality measures.